Grilled Thai Ribs Recipe

 Thai grilled rib dipped into chili-lime dipping sauce on a black spoon, coated in crunchy toasted rice powder and herbs.

-Tip: If you like grilled pork, you’ll also love my recipes for moo ping (satay) and moo yang.
+If you enjoy grilled pork, you might also like my moo ping (pork satay) or moo yang.

 • Featured comment